hashicorp/terraform-provider-tls/docs/ephemeral-resources/public_key.md

 subcategory: ""
 description: |-
   Get a public key from a PEM-encoded private key.
-  Use this data source to get the public key from a PEM (RFC 1421) https://datatracker.ietf.org/doc/html/rfc1421 or OpenSSH PEM (RFC 4716) https://datatracker.ietf.org/doc/html/rfc4716 formatted private key, for use in other resources.
+  Use this ephemeral resource to get the public key from a PEM (RFC 1421) https://datatracker.ietf.org/doc/html/rfc1421 or OpenSSH PEM (RFC 4716) https://datatracker.ietf.org/doc/html/rfc4716 formatted private key, for use in other resources without storing the value in state..
 ---

 # tls_public_key (Ephemeral Resource)

 Get a public key from a PEM-encoded private key.

-Use this data source to get the public key from a [PEM (RFC 1421)](https://datatracker.ietf.org/doc/html/rfc1421) or [OpenSSH PEM (RFC 4716)](https://datatracker.ietf.org/doc/html/rfc4716) formatted private key, for use in other resources.
+Use this ephemeral resource to get the public key from a [PEM (RFC 1421)](https://datatracker.ietf.org/doc/html/rfc1421) or [OpenSSH PEM (RFC 4716)](https://datatracker.ietf.org/doc/html/rfc4716) formatted private key, for use in other resources without storing the value in state..